Jeann-Carlos/cslabproject/README.md

 to it and/or exposing it to outsiders.
-Plausible scenarios where our research could help is in the incorporation of third-party IT/Network management users or networks that may be located behind many firewalls.This is currently being accomplished through the usage of VPN and IPv4 traffic redirection but other methods are planned.
+Plausible scenarios where our research could help is in the incorporation of third-party IT/Network management users or networks that may be located behind many firewalls.This is currently being accomplished through the usage of VPNs and traffic redirection but other methods are planned.
 <p align="right">(<a href="#top">back to top</a>)</p>